imightexist/imightexist/README.md

 - ibot
 - minichat

-i was a different person in 2022/23
+i was a different person before 2024